 The Lincoln City Council passed Lincoln City Ordinance #20495 in May, 2017 which modified the Plan's funding policy with the intention of strengthening the Plan's long-term funding.
-It provides for the amortization of the unfunded actuarial accrued liability (UAAL) as of August 31, 2016 over a closed 28-year period.
-In subsequent valuations, the net experience gains/losses are established as a new base and amortized over a new, 20-year closed period (referred to as "layered" amortization).
+It provides for the amortization of the unfunded actuarial accrued liability (UAAL) as of August 31, 2016 over a closed 28-year period (25 years remain as of this valuation).
+In subsequent valuations, the net experience gains/losses are established as a new base and amortized over new, 20-year closed periods (referred to as "layered" amortization).
 The funding policy further provides that the actuarially determined employer contribution (ADEC) rate shall be the greater of the employer normal cost rate or the sum of the employer normal cost rate and the UAAL contribution rate.
-The dollar amount of the employer contribution is the ADEC rate multiplied by the valuation payroll projected forward to the fiscal year under consideration plus the actual administration expenses for the fiscal year ending on the valuation date, projected forward one year with the inflation assumption used in the valuation.
+The dollar amount of the employer contribution is the ADEC rate multiplied by the valuation payroll projected forward to the applicable fiscal year plus the actual administration expenses for the fiscal year ending on the valuation date, projected forward one year with the inflation assumption used in the valuation.
 Prior to this change, the ordinance required a contribution of at least the employer normal cost contribution plus administrative expenses.
 These changes to the funding policy are intended to strengthen the Plan's long-term funding, with the goal of accumulating sufficient assets over time to fully finance the future benefits payable to members.
 If all assumptions are met, the funding policy will result in the Plan reaching fully funded status.

-As of August 31, 2018, the actuarial accrued liability of the Plan was \$296.4 million and the actuarial value of assets was \$243.5 million, resulting in a funded ratio of 82%, up slightly from the funded ratio of 81% last year.
-Using the market value of assets, the funded ratio is 83%.
+As of August 31, 2019, the actuarial accrued liability of the Plan was \$325.1 million and the actuarial value of assets was \$252.7 million, resulting in a funded ratio of 78%, down from the funded ratio of 82% last year.
+Using the market value of assets, the funded ratio is 76%.

-Retirement plans use several mechanisms to provide more stability in the contribution levels.
-These include an asset smoothing method, which smoothes out the volatility in the investment returns, and amortization of any actuarial gains or losses over a period of years.
-The unfunded actuarial accrued liability, which includes the experience gain in FY 2018, is amortized using a "layered" approach.
+Retirement plans use several mechanisms to create more stability in the contribution levels.
+These include an asset valuation method, which smoothes out the volatility in the investment returns, and amortization of any actuarial gains or losses over a period of years.
+The unfunded actuarial accrued liability, which includes the experience loss in FY 2019, is amortized using a "layered" approach.
 Under the Plan's funding policy, a new amortization base equal to the difference between the actual and expected UAAL is created each year and amortized over a closed 20-year period.
 The intent of this methodology is to mitigate the impact of the actuarial experience on the actuarial contribution rate.

 The Plan utilizes an asset smoothing method that spreads the difference between expected and actual return over a five-year period.
-The rate of return on the actuarial value of assets for the plan year ending in 2018 was 7.9% as compared to the 7.5% return on the market value of assets.
-As of August 31, 2018, the deferred investment gain (market value less actuarial value of assets) is \$2.3 million.
-This deferred investment gain will flow through the asset smoothing method over the next four years.
-If all actuarial assumptions are met in the future and unfavorable investment experience does not occur, the funded ratio will increase slightly as the asset smoothing method recognizes the deferred investment gain.
+The rate of return on the actuarial value of assets for the plan year ending in 2019 was 5.9% as compared to the 2.2% return on the market value of assets.

+As of August 31, 2019, the deferred investment loss (actuarial value less market value of assets) is \$6.4 million.
+This deferred investment loss will flow through the asset smoothing method over the next four years.
+If all actuarial assumptions are met in the future and favorable investment experience does not occur, the funded ratio will decrease as the asset smoothing method recognizes the deferred investment loss.
 While the use of an asset smoothing method is a common procedure for public retirement systems, it is important to identify the potential impact of the deferred investment experience.
-This is accomplished by comparing the key valuation results from the August 31, 2018 actuarial valuation using both the actuarial and market value of assets.
+This is accomplished by comparing the key valuation results from the August 31, 2019 actuarial valuation using both the actuarial and market value of assets.